(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 I suspect that mine is not a unique experience; if you have a low-cost investment account elsewhere with which you are satisfied, you’re probably unlikely to switch over to Acorns.

-But if you (or someone in your life) is seeking their first investment account experience, Acorns – even with its fee – is an attractive way for beginner investors to get started without having to know everything about the stock market.
+But if you (or someone in your life) are seeking their first investment account experience, Acorns – even with its fee – is an attractive way for beginner investors to get started without having to know everything about the stock market.

 Article written by Lisa Whitley, AFC®, CRPC®.